nest/nest-gpu/python/Potjans_2014/README.rst

 * ``'N_scaling': 1.``: Full number of neurons.
 * ``'K_scaling': 1.``: Full indegrees.

+The benchmarking scripts are adapted from [3]_.
+See also the [GitHub repository](https://github.com/gmtiddia/ngpu_dynamic_network_creation/tree/main/ngpu_microcircuit) for a detailed description of the simulation files.
 To run the benchmarking script you should write:

 .. code-block:: bash